-Top left is the Stage, where you can test your program.
-The green flag above the top right corner of the stage starts the program, whereas the red button stops it.
+Top right is the Stage, where you can test your program.
+The green flag above the stage starts the program, whereas the red button stops it.

-The Stage also has a full-screen "presentation mode", which you can access by clicking the blue icon above the top left corner of the stage.
+The Stage also has a full-screen "presentation mode", which you can access by clicking the icon above the top right corner of the stage.